raullaasner/fortran-tags/README.md

    (Why not create an alias for this?)
 When adding, removing, or modifying the source files only minimal changes are made to the tags file.
 The structure of the tags file is explained at the beginning of `fortran-tags.py`.

 2. The Elisp command `fortran-find-tag` tries to find the definition of the word under the cursor.
 It first searches for the definition in the present scope.
 If not found, it expands the search scope, tries again, and if still not found, keeps expanding the scope until searching at the module level.
 If the definition is not found in the current module, the search expands to the module wide variables and procedures of all other modules.
 If more than 1 match was found, `fortran-goto-next` can be used to cycle through all the matches.
-If a match was found in the current module, then the other modules are not searched in because in principle this has to be the correct match.
+If a match was found in the current module, then the other modules are not searched in because, in principle, this has to be the correct match.
 An exception can occur when using operator overloading (see below).
-If one wishes, one can always force a global search by issuing fortran-goto-next even if just 1 match was found.
+If one wishes, a global search can always be forced by issuing `fortran-goto-next` even if just 1 match was found.

-3. The location of the tags file is determined with the first issuance of `fortran-find-tag` or one can put
+3. The location of the tags file is determined with the first issuance of `fortran-find-tag` or by putting

    ```emacs-lisp
    (setq fortran-tags-path "~/my-project/FORTAGS")